reddit-pygame/skeet-shoot-challenge/README.md

 #Challenge

 *Set Your Sights* Replace the mouse cursor with a reticle (crosshair).
-There is a crosshair image included for your convenience or you can find one more to your liking.
+There is a crosshair image included for your convenience (in resources\graphics) or you can find one more to your liking.

 #Achievements